datalets/panoptikum/README.md

 It also checks that images are present in the `images` folder.

-#
+# TODO

+- (Anzahl)
+- Zufallsgenerator
-- Zusammenarbeit
+- Sort by year
-- Zahle
+- Jahren
 - iPad

 // MD512GP/A